Early Years Performance of Children With Dyslexia is Often Misleading

-The fact is the acquisition of the cognitive skills required for reading are not related to IQ eventually.
-In the early stages of reading a high IQ can actually be problematical in fact!
-Bright kids are able to muster a bunch of coping strategies and awesome memory powers to make it appear that they are reading — decoding to please their parents — when they are not.
+Actually, early on intelligence can get in the way of action.
+Bright kids are able to hide their difficulties with coping strategies and often amazing memory powers to make it appear that they are reading — decoding to please their parents — when they are not.

 So in the early stages IQ can matter — it can hurt.
 But eventually, readers need to develop sound cognitive skills, learning skills unrelated to smarts.
 Isn’t this great news for all kids, as it suggests what we know to be true.
 Everyone can learn to read well, regardless of IQ.